What is Reflux?

 Question Number One: What Is Reflux?

-Reflux is when milk or food from the stomach goes upward into the esophagus and creates discomfort for the baby in the shape of burning or crying or spit up or a general aversion towards milk.
+Reflux is when milk or food from the stomach goes upward into the esophagus and creates discomfort for the baby in the shape of burning, crying, spit up, or general aversion towards milk.

 Question Number Two: How Do I Know If My Baby Has Reflux?